TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/_index.md

 Messages flowing in the opposite direction (originating from the Network Server and/or Application Server and sent to end devices) are called Downlinks.

+{{< note "Sensor networks in LoRaWAN are deployed in a star-of-stars topology." />}}

 ### Security

 All LoRaWAN data is encrypted AES-128 symmetric keys.
+All devices have a unique AES-128 key called the "Root Key" associated with them.

+This root key is used to derive separate keys for the application data and network data.

-Application data is encrypted using a particular key.
-This key is only shared between the Application Server and the End Device.
+Application data is encrypted using one of these derived keys.
+This key is known only to the Application Server and the End Device.

-Network (settings) data is encrypted using a different key.
-This key is only shared between the Network Server and the End Device.
+Network (settings) data is encrypted using different key(s).
+These keys are known only to the Network Server and the End Device.

-All devices have a key called the "Root Key" associated with them.
-The separate keys for the application data and network data are derived from this root key.

 {{< note "These keys are called Session Keys since they are rotated when a device session changes.
 Device sessions are a much deeper topic and is omitted from this basic guide in the interest of simplicity.
 See the linked references for more information." />}}